Thomioo/world-saver/README.md

 ## 🎮 Usage

-1. Open Minecraft and go to Mods > World Saver > Config.
+1. Open Minecraft and go to Mods > World Syncer > Config.
 2. Paste your GitHub Personal Access Token (with `repo` scope) in the config screen.
    - Click "Show" to reveal the field, paste your token, then click "Hide" to mask it.
 3. Enable backup for any world using the toggle button.